-The Christian charity Hope in Action is planning to expand its work to house the homeless to two more towns in Norfolk and continue despite the Covid-19 lockdown.
+The Christian charity Hope in Action is planning to expand its work to two more towns in Norfolk.
 Tony Gray, Norwich Coordinator for the charity, tells the story so far.

 In 2012 Hope into Action started work in Norfolk with one volunteer approaching churches asking them to commit their time to help house the homeless.
 Now, after nearly eight years, Hope into Action is working with 11 Norfolk churches and housing 40 tenants in 11 houses, with 2 more in the pipeline.

 Hope into Action provides the properties, professional support and expertise which can enable a church to engage with homelessness and help them to meet the vital, basic needs of vulnerable people living within their community.
 Our tenants are drawn from the homeless or would-be homeless with support needs.
 Our current tenants are ex-offenders, those recovering from addictions, those with poor mental health, and refugees.
 The churches we work with are of all shapes, sizes and denominations.